pierre-roth/rstar-arc/weekly_progress_report.md

 ### Week 3 (17.03.2025)

 - **Work planned**:
+    - Experiment with different prompts and prompt formats for the policy SLM
-  - Test the current version on more ARC tasks and see how it performs
+    - Test the "best" versions on more ARC tasks and see how they perform
     - Potentially generate more simple ARC tasks to generate to data for supervised fine-tuning of the policy SLM
     - Think about how to effectively use reasoning models in the current system
     - Think about better step definitions that allow for more comprehensive intermediate code execution

 - **Work done**:
   -